Holder says Barr is 'paying a price' for spearheading Russia probe misconduct investigation

 "I wouldn't say it was standard but I wouldn't say it was unprecedented," Holder said.
 "But involving the president in a Justice Department investigation is something that would be reserved for the most important investigations that the Justice Department would do -- usually those that would have a direct impact on the national security.
 More often than not, the contact with other governments goes from attorney general to the attorney general's counterpart in the other country.
 You don't involve heads of state in these matters unless the consequences are really significant."

-Pressed on whether Durham's investigation -- which began back in May into alleged misconduct and improper surveillance of the Trump campaign in 2016, as well as whether Democrats were the ones who'd improperly colluded with foreign actors -- rose to that level of significance, Holder said the move was simply unnecessary.
+Pressed on whether Durham's investigation -- which began back in May into alleged misconduct and improper surveillance of the Trump campaign in 2016, as well as whether Democrats were the ones who'd improperly colluded with foreign actors -- rose to that level of significance, Holder said the probe was simply unnecessary.

 "Again, the question I have for this new investigation is what does it do that the inspector general wasn't already doing?"
 Holder asked.
 "It seems to be this is duplicative in a lot of ways.
 And I think kind of unnecessary.
 But, the attorney general has made that determination and I think is paying a price for it -- both in terms of questioning whether he's acting as the president's lawyer as opposed to the attorney general, and then it has a negative impact on the Justice Department as well."